 Steelheart by Brandon Sanderson is set in a world where people suddenly turned up with superhero like powers.
 Only nobody who has developed the powers is heroic; instead everyone who developed the powers seize what power and slaves that they can without regard for the lives of others.
 Most have given up hope and have submitted to the rule of their new masters.
 David was a child of six in Chicago when the Epics came to be.
 At eight, he watched his father murdered by Steelheart whom everyone thinks is invulnerable to any physical harm.
 At eighteen, David wants revenge and he has spent the last decade gathering every scrap of information that he can find on the Epics and any weakness they might have.
 David saw Steelheart bleed once when his father died and he'll see Steelheart bleed again if it's the last thing he does.

-The one type of action movie I have no real interest in is a zombie movie, although Warm Bodies was cute.
-I have no interest in seeing World War Z even on DVD.
 With that dislike in mind when I read the summary for The Darwin Elevator by Jason M Hough, I was almost ready to ignore this debut novel.
 "The world has succumbed to an alien plague, with most of the population transformed into mindless, savage creatures"...
 Okay.
 I'm not the target audience for this title.
 But the Library Journal review compared it to Joss Whedon's Firefly...
 Hmm, perhaps I'm being overhasty I thought!
 So, with cheery disregard for my husband's free time I hand him this novel and tell him that this book should be his next choice!
 (The poor trusting soul...)
 In short order he had it finished and comes back to me saying "This was fun!
 You'll love it!
 When can I have book two?"
 So I read it and found it everything I love about a good action movie.
 The plot runs along so quickly you'll have finished before you know it.
 Fortunately books two and three are already out and waiting for you because the publisher realized it had a hit on its hands and put this debut trilogy out in a three month window to build the author's readership.
 Every time a publisher has done this I've loved the series, so I should have realized that this series would be worth reading too!